Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Joint Optimizations of FA-Assisted NTNs

 $\textbf{Summary and Insights: }$ Current research primarily centers on optimizing FA positions, beamforming vectors, and power allocation with a fixed number of antennas.
 The number and placement of FAs are critical for system performance: the number of FAs can shape the dimension of the channel matrix and the diversity gain, whereas their positions can redefine the channel eigenvalues and fading states.
-In NTNs, determining the optimal number and positions of activated FAs, even with their steering angles, is highly complex under diverse user requirements, resource overhead, and varying channel conditions.
+In NTNs, determining the optimal number, positions, and rotations of activated FAs is highly complex due to diverse user requirements, resource overhead, and varying channel conditions.
 A DRL framework can be leveraged to establish a general paradigm for addressing the aforementioned optimization problems.
 On the other hand, a large movable region requires effective FA movement strategies.
 Nevertheless, there is less literature that considers designs of FA structure and mobility schemes.